syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 {% endhighlight %}

 {% highlight XAMARIN %}
-//ExpandoObject is supported from Xamarin.Android(v7.1),Xamarin.iOS(v10.8) and Xamarin.Mac(v3.0).
+//Creating dynamic objects using dynamic keyword is not supported in Xamarin.iOS.
-//You can use IDictionary<string, object> collection, where ExpandoObject is not supported.
+//You can use IDictionary<string, object> collection to generate dynamic objects.

 {% endhighlight %}